Omurbek Tekebayev: Corruption allegations

 Tekebaev was accused by the infamous Russian oligarch Leonid Mayevsky of taking a bribe of 1 million US dollars for a positive solution to the issue of the Megacom mobile operator, but allegedly did not fulfill his obligations.
 A number of Ata Meken deputies and his longtime party members confirmed the statements of Leonid Mayevsky, and also confirmed the fact of meetings with Mayevsky, as well as the unknown origin of funds from Tekebaev for the party elections in 2010.

 Members of his party who personally participated in the negotiations with Maevsky testified against Tekebaev.
 Tekebaev also refused to take a lie detector test with Leonid Mayevsky, when he proposed to do so.

-The ex-representative of the Russian company Penwell Business Limited, stated that after the revolution on April 7, 2010, Omurbek Tekebayev, through his protege Azat Bazarkulov, actually managed the largest mobile operator in the country in the period from 2010 to 2015, and that it was he who paid for the election campaign campaign of the Ata Meken party.
+The ex-representative of the Russian company Penwell Business Limited, stated that after the revolution on April 7, 2010, Omurbek Tekebayev, through his protege Azat Bazarkulov, actually managed the largest mobile operator in the country in the period from 2010 to 2015, and that it was he who paid for the election campaign of the Ata Meken party.

 A number of human rights activists and oppositionists agreed with the plot of the accusation against Tekebaev.
 However, a number of supporters of Tekebaev and his fellow party members stated that Tekebaev had an alibi.

 In April 2017, he was detained at Bishkek airport after flying from Vienna.
 The prosecutor general's office said in a statement that he took a $1m bribe from a Russian investor in 2010.

 On 16 August 2017, Tekebayev was sentenced by a court to eight years imprisonment for corruption and fraud.
 He denied any wrongdoing and described his case as politically motivated.
 Tekebaev was released from prison amid a political conflict between Almazbek Atambayev and Sooronbai Jeenbekov, and later acquitted during presidency of Sadyr Japarov.